Who we are

 When I moved out on my own into an apartment with roommates, I brought the knives.
 This meant I was in charge of keeping them usably sharp.
 That year, for Christmas, I asked for my own knife sharpener.
 It was a two stage Chefs Choice diamond sharpener with rolling guides.
 I really thought it was great.
 It was better than the one at my parents’ house but had similar issues, if it could grind out all the chips, dings, and gouges in a blade it would take hours to do so.

-About ten years ago an ex-girlfriend introduced me to full sized whetstones with multiple grits.
-She had a single edged sushi knife from Japan that she cared for and always wanted super sharp for precise slicing.
+About ten years ago I was introduced to full sized whetstones with multiple grits.
 It was a revelation.
-It was the first time I had used a knife that was ground back to a brand-new edge.
-I began to practice and regularly sharpen both our knives; she hated the sound of metal on stone and so gave me her whetstones.
-Since that time, I have been regularly sharpening my, my family, and friends’ kitchen knives, as well as our scissors and the occasional gardening clipper.
+After being sharpened on the whetstones my knife was sharper than I could ever remember and meal prep was much faster and easier.
+I began to practice and regularly sharpen my own knives and those of my close friends.
+Since that time, I have been regularly sharpening my, my family’s, and friends’ kitchen knives, as well as our scissors and the occasional gardening clipper.
 All by hand, using whetstones.

 Despite having been sharpening knives for many, many years, every time I sharpen my knives, I am surprised at how much easier cutting becomes.